aliahadmd/templates-ai/README.md

 ### CORS Configuration

 The system automatically configures CORS for the R2 bucket on server startup to allow direct uploads from the frontend.

+## Profile Picture Management

+The system includes a complete profile picture management solution:

+1. **User-friendly Interface**: Drag-and-drop or click-to-select interface for uploading profile pictures
+2. **Image Validation**: Validates file types and sizes before upload
+3. **Direct R2 Upload**: Uses the same presigned URL system as the media upload component
+4. **Fallback Display**: Shows user initials when no profile picture is available
+5. **Responsive Design**: Profile pictures are displayed appropriately across all device sizes
+6. **Integration**: Profile pictures appear in the navigation bar and profile page

+Profile pictures are stored in a dedicated "profile-pictures" folder in the R2 bucket and are automatically linked to user accounts in the database.

 ## License